JavaScript is disabled in your browser. Please enable JavaScript to view this website.

 Successful CAR T Cell therapy depends on expanding CAR T cells in the laboratory to produce a large number of copies that can ensure a sustained and effective response in the patient's body.

 Isolated T cells are activated by co-incubation with engineered antigen-presenting cells (APCs) that can produce the necessary activation signals.
-Additionally, magnetic beads coated with antigens, such as CD3 and CD28, combined with the immune-activating cytokine IL-2, can be used to promote T cell activation and promotion.
+Additionally, magnetic beads coated with antigens, such as CD3 and CD28, combined with the immune-activating cytokine IL-2, can be used to promote T cell activation.
 This procedure renders T cells suitable for CAR transduction.
 Nevertheless, the duration of T cell priming must be monitored to prevent prolonged activation, which may lead to T cell exhaustion.

 The final step before expansion involves transduction, which integrates the CAR gene into the T cell genome.
 Viral vectors, such as lentiviruses or retroviruses, are often used to deliver the CAR transgene.
 These vectors are designed to be replication-deficient, making them efficient and safe for clinical use.
-During transduction, viral gene delivery must be performed incrementally, and the culture media must be routinely monitored to optimize transduction efficiency.
+During transduction, viral gene delivery must be performed incrementally and the culture media must be routinely monitored to optimize transduction efficiency.

 The next step is to expand T cells to produce a large population of functional CAR T cells capable of detecting tumor cells.